The importance of protecting the rainforest

 International approaches to sustainable management of the tropical rainforest

 Debt reduction programme – Many tropical rainforests are located in LICs.
 Many LICs are heavily in debt and often use natural resources such as the rainforest as a way of making money to pay off loans.
-However, there have been instances when wealthier countries have agreed to write off debt in return for protecting rainforest.
+However, there have been instances when wealthier countries have agreed to write off the debt in return for protecting the rainforest.
 In 2010 The USA and Brazil signed an agreement converting $21m (£13.5m) of Brazilian debt into a fund to protect tropical ecosystems.

 Instead of paying back the debt, Brazil will use the money to conserve its Atlantic coastal rainforest, as well as the Cerrado and Caatinga ecosystems.

 International Agreements – Tropical hardwood, such as mahogany, is in high demand in richer countries to make things like furniture.
 This high demand is leading to increased rates of illegal deforestation.
 To overcome this international agreements are in place to restrict wood that is not from a sustainable sourced being imported into countries.
 An example of this is FSC.
 The Forest Stewardship council source sustainable timber and mark these products with their logo so people buying the wood know that the wood is sustainably sourced.